anmol9875/Projects/ClusteringAlgorithmAnalysis/README.md

 - **Customer Segmentation** for marketing personalization
 - **Product Categorization** based on sales/usage patterns
 - **Fraud Detection** using anomaly detection (via DBSCAN)

----

-## 📁 Files
-- `Clusttering.ipynb`: Main notebook with EDA, implementation, and visualizations

----

-## 🚀 Next Steps
-- Apply these clustering methods to real business datasets (e.g., e-commerce, telecom).
-- Build a dashboard to visualize clusters and their characteristics.
-- Integrate cluster results with business KPIs.

----

-## 🧠 Author
-**Anmol Amin**
-Beginner Data Analyst with interest in ML-assisted analytics and business intelligence.